Enrique1987/databricks/01_01_Data_Enginner_Associate/01_Data-Enginner-Associate-Theorie.md

 **Difficult pipeline operations**

-- Poor ´observability´ at granual data levels.
+- Poor `observability`at granual data levels.
 - Error handling and `recovery is laborious`.